 After you finish dinner, call the waiter and say “Okaikei-Onegaishimasu.” （お会計お願いします）”Check, please.”

-Phase 4: Paying the bill
+Phase 4: Japanese restaurant phrases when paying the bill

 The waiter brings the bill and you pay at the table or go to the register (It depends on the restaurant).